 Employers shall provide their employees no fewer than twelve paid days off per year for sick leave, vacation or personal necessity at the employee's request.
+Paid days off must be compensated at no less than the living wage rate plus the benefits supplement rate; except that if the employer provides benefits or subsection 3(a)(ii) applies, then the health benefits supplement need not be paid for compensated days off.
 Full-time employees shall accrue such leave at a rate of one day per month of full-time employment.
 Part-time employees who work twenty or more hours per week shall accrue such leave in increments proportional to the rate of accrual for full-time employees.
 Any employee shall be eligible to begin using such accrued leave six months following his or her start date of employment, or consistent with company policy, whichever is sooner.
 Paid holidays, consistent with established employer policy, may be counted toward provision of the required twelve compensated days off.
+Compensated days off shall not be forfeited upon separation from service; such days shall be paid out to the employee upon such separation at the living wage rate at the time of separation.